Sidebar navigation

 - Where, geographically, would you like to study?

-Most postgraduate courses don't have set closing dates, except some vocational areas such as teaching, medicine and law.
+Most postgraduate courses don't have set closing dates, except for some vocational areas such as teaching, medicine and law.
 Competition for places on popular courses can be high so apply as early in your final year of study as you can.

 Funding further study

-- University of Portsmouth - Funding your research degree
+Funding your research degree

 Studying abroad